ijkguo/mx-rcnn/README.md

 ## Getting Started

-* Install MXNet with a version that has operators `ROIPooling` and `smooth_l1` appeared, preferably the lastest version from DMLC.
+* Install the lastest version of MXNet from DMLC.
+Follow the instructions at http://mxnet.readthedocs.io/en/latest/how_to/build.html.
+Install the python interface.
 * Download data and place them to `data` folder according to `Data Folder Structure`.
   You might want to create a symbolic link to VOCdevkit folder
 ```